ncbi/blast-cloud/_posts/2015-06-09-setting-up-blast.md

 title: "Setting up BLAST"
 order: 0
 ---
-An account is required with one of the following cloud providers: Amazon Web Services (AWS) or Google Compute Engine (GCE).
+An account is required with Amazon Web
+Services (AWS).
 As cloud providers rapidly change their product offerings, please consult their cloud documentation first.

 NCBI does not charge for the use of our software but you will be billed by the cloud provider.
 All costs associated with running the BLAST+ software in a